openedx/edx-documentation/en_us/install_operations/source/configuration/edx_search.rst

 Enabling Open edX Search
 #########################

+You can add a search feature to your Open edX site so that prospective learners can find courses more easily.
+When a learner searches for a key word or words, the search feature returns a list of the courses that are currently open for enrollment and that match the entered key words.

 This section describes how to enable search in your instance of Open edX.

 .. contents::